-A Plunge into Community Engaged Buddhism (2020 is fully booked)
+A Plunge into Community Engaged Buddhism (Taking applications soon for 2021)

 Bread Loaf Mountain Zen Community offers this practice, study, and service program for those who wish to serve people close to home in their communities.
 Community Engaged Buddhism is a way of practicing and serving locally, to alleviate suffering associated with poverty, economic insecurity and homelessness in neighborhoods, on city blocks, in rural towns and regions, within groups, and in social service organizations.
 Infinite Circle is designed to deepen your practice of bearing witness and your engagement in the everyday life of your neighbors.